johann-solo/oliveandmango.github.io/site/content/blog/2018-06-03-buttery-dilled-red-potatoes-and-peas.md

 1. Place potatoes in a medium size pot and fill with water covering potatoes and a few inches above them.
 Bring them to a boil and reduce to simmer.
 Cook for about 7-8 minutes or until fork tender.
 Alternatively steam potatoes until they are fork tender.
 1. Add peas to potatoes and cook or steam for 1 minute more or until they turn bright green.
 Drain peas and potatoes carefully without crushing peas.
+1. Whisk together the lemon juice and olive in a small bowl and set aside.
 1. Melt butter in same pot that you boiled the potatoes in (or a medium sized pot if you steamed them) and add potatoes and peas back to pot.
-Season with salt and pepper, sprinkle with dill, lemon zest and lemon juice, toss gently to combine and serve immediately with a sprinkle of roasted pine nuts.
+1. Season with salt and pepper, sprinkle with dill, and lemon zest.
+1. Drizzle over the lemony dressing and toss gently to combine and serve immediately with a sprinkle of roasted pine nuts.

 Adapated from _Buzzfeed_